wobh/wobh.github.io/_posts/2013-07-27-practical-object-oriented-design-in-common-lisp-01.md

 and how to make them better.

-Lets look at one of Metz's early examples and see how we might implement in CLOS.
+Lets look at one of Metz's early examples and see how we might implement it in CLOS.
 Here's the Gear class from chapter 2 "Designing Classes That Have a Single Responsibility."

 <pre><code class="ruby">class Gear